-This property spans up to 80,000 acres of historically and ecologically significant landscape, in terms of its value to the Bay area in San Francisco.
-It was the United States Army that used most of the land in the area.
-However, it is currently managed by the National Park Service and is one of the most visited units in the service’s system with 15 million visitors annually.
+This property spans over 80,000 acres of historically and ecologically significant landscape in the San Francisco Bay area.
+Originally a US Army Base, today it is managed by the National Park Service and is one of the most visited units in the service’s system with 15 million visitors annually.
 Alcatraz Island, the Presidio, Muir Woods, the Marin Headlands, and other units comprise the site.

 John Muir National Historic Site

 This is another one of the national park service sites in California that is located near the San Francisco Bay Area.
 This site aims to preserve the Italianate Victorian mansion where John Muir, naturalist, and writer, lived in.
 Aside from the house, the property also includes 325-acre of land consisting of grasslands and native oak woodlands owned by the Muir family.
 The house was originally built in the late 19th century and was recognized into the Historic American Buildings Survey in 1960.
 Visitors to the house can watch a biographical film or take a tour around the house.